PersonalityFox/TGE/README.md

-# TechBench Token Generation Event smart contract
+# TechBench ICO smart contract

-Smart contract was developed to cover TechBench's TGE event.
+Smart contract was developed to cover TechBench's ICO event.

-You can research the rules and participate on [TGE portal][portal].
+You can research the rules and participate on [ICO portal][portal].

 # License
 You are free to use our smart contract in your projects.
 We also provide a [tutorial video][tutorial] on how to do it.